How to style a single-wall kitchen design

 Small kitchen ideas

-Making the most of your single-wall kitchen
+Making the most of your single-wall kitchen design

 A typical single-wall kitchen would feature a fridge at one end, and an oven and hob at the other side.
 The sink is often central, with cupboards underneath and worktop space at either side.

-Beneath the worktops, you would usually have room for either more storage or white goods such as a washing machine or dishwasher.
+Beneath the kitchen worktops, you would usually have room for either more storage or white goods such as a washing machine or dishwasher.
 There are of course several variations with the straight-line layout, but they all fall into the single-wall kitchen category.

 Choose integrated appliances for a clutter-free space

-Also consider opting for an integrated fridge freezer, as this will not disrupt the design flow of your straight-line kitchen and can make the space seem less cluttered as all you can usually see is another cupboard door.
+Also consider opting for an integrated fridge freezer, as this will not disrupt the design flow of your one-wall kitchen and can make the space seem less cluttered as all you can usually see is another cupboard door.

 If you want to make room for more kitchen storage space, you might want to look at placing your laundry appliances in a separate room.